creisbarbosa/creisbarbosa/README.md

 # Cássio Reis Barbosa

-### Product Designer / Front-end dev in progress
+### Designer Engineer

 ## Hi!

 ### Hi!
-My name is Cassio and i'm currently working as a product designer at Artis Technologia developing and managing projects for medical industry.
+My name is Cassio and i'm currently working as a Product Designer at Peerdustry developing and managing projects for manufacturing industry.

 ### Contact creisbarbosa@gmail.com